Intercepting Tax Refunds

 - Past-due support that built up while a family received cash benefits from

 W-2, SSI Caretaker Supplement, Temporary Assistance for Needy Families (TANF)

-may be "assigned" (signed over) to the state.
+assigned" (signed over) to the state.
 A child’s birth costs paid by the Medicaid and BadgerCare Plus programs are also assigned debts.